wpfred/better-pricing-wc-paid-listings/README.md

 ## What options does the shortcode have?
 1. 'id' (=product_id).
 Example: [job_package_button id="35"].
-You must add an ID for the shortcode to work otherwise you will get a "Invalid package" error message when clicking the button.
+You must add an ID for the shortcode to work otherwise you might get a "Invalid package" error message when clicking the button.
 2. 'text' = The text displayed on the button.
 Default is "Book a job now".
 Example [job_package_button id="35" text="Book a Premium job listing now"].
 3. 'url' = The slug of your job submission page.
 Per default WP Job Manager creates a page /post-a-job.
 Only use this if you create a job submission page with a different slug.
 Example: [job_package_button id="35" url="/create-job-listing"]
 4. 'button_class' = CSS class for the ``<button>``.
 If you don't add a custom class here it will use your theme's default styling for buttons.
 Add your custom CSS to your child theme's style.css or use the Customizer. [job_package_button id="35" class="pricing-buttons"].